ludder/wp-2014-gruntified/README.md

 ## How to

+- Check out this repo in the Wordpress themes folder
+- Startup your local Wordpress instance
-- Edit the basic colors in style.scss
+- Edit the basic colors in style.scss to your needs
 - Run `grunt watch` while developing (with live reload)
 - Run `grunt` for copying everything to a new theme folder `jemanitori-theme`.
 This is the theme should you include in your Wordpress instance.
 - Change the names in `package.json`, `Gruntfile.js` and `style.scss` to the names you like.